Troy Stecher: Detroit Red Wings

 After not being tendered a qualifying offer by the Canucks, Stecher became a unrestricted free agent.
 On October 10, 2020, Stecher signed a two-year, $3.4 million contract with the Detroit Red Wings.

 Los Angeles Kings

 On March 20, 2022, in the final year of his contract, Stecher was dealt by Detroit to the Los Angeles Kings in exchange for a 2022 seventh-round draft pick.
 Stecher tallied 1 assist through the remaining 13 regular season games with the Kings.
 Drawing into the lineup for the playoffs in a first-round encounter with the Edmonton Oilers, Stecher recorded 2 goals and 4 points in just 4 games.

 Arizona Coyotes

 As a free agent from the Kings, Stecher was signed to a one-year, $1.25 million contract with the Arizona Coyotes on July 13, 2022.

 Calgary Flames

 On March 3, 2023, Stecher, along with Nick Ritchie, was traded to the Calgary Flames from the Coyotes for Connor Mackey and Brett Ritchie.
+In playing out the remainder of the season with the Flames, Stecher increased his offensive output in notching 3 goals and 7 points through 20 games, however was unable to help Calgary qualify for the playoffs.

+Return to Arizona

+As a free agent, Stecher left the Flames and returned for a second stint with the Coyotes by signing a one-year, $1.1 million contract on July 1, 2023.

+Edmonton Oilers

+On March 7, 2024, Stecher, along with a 2027 seventh-round pick, was traded to the Edmonton Oilers in exchange for a 2024 fourth-round pick.

+After recording two assists in seven regular season games, the Oilers signed Stecher to a two-year extension with an AAV of $787,500.

+After playing only six games for the Oilers in the 2025–26 NHL season, Stecher was placed on waivers on November 15, 2025.

+Toronto Maple Leafs

+Stecher was claimed off waivers by the Maple Leafs on November 15, 2025.